2018-2019 NIRSA Board Appointed Committee Charges

 NIRSA Annual Conference & Campus Rec and Wellness Expo

-Based on an agreed upon plan and process with the NIRSA consultant, the committee contributes to the development of all educational components of the event.
+Based on an agreed upon plan and process with the Professional Development Department, the committee contributes to the development of all educational components of the event.
 It is expected that members of this committee attend the Annual Conference with institutional or other financial support.

 Overview of Charges

-- Committee members will attend a committee orientation videoconference (April), as well as any meetings called by the Chair.
+- Committee members will attend a committee orientation videoconference as well as any meetings called by the Conference Chair or subcommittee chairs.

 - Establish working protocol and distribution of work interest areas for operations of the program committee.